codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/class-events.md

 weight: "1"
 ---

-This example demonstrates how class events are ported to C++.
+This example demonstrates how class events are translated to C++.
 Public, protected and private class events preserve their accessibility level.
 Internal class events become protected.
-Events are ported to fields of type System::Event<T> which is a part of asposecpplib.
+Events are translated to fields of type System::Event<T> which is a part of asposecpplib.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.